Purpose of the Park

 Washington Gladden

-The park is dedicated to the memory of Rev. Dr. Washington Gladden, a Columbus community leader with a national following.
-Gladden was viewed as the father of the Social Gospel Movement in the early 1900’s.
-Gladden was a staunch advocate for social justice in terms of civil rights, workers’ rights, voting rights, religious pluralism, school integration, and the needs of the poor and oppressed.
+The park is dedicated to the memory of Rev. Dr. Washington Gladden, a Columbus pastor and community leader and the father of the Social Gospel Movement in the early 1900s.
+Nationally known and revered, Gladden was a staunch advocate for social justice including the areas of civil rights, workers’ rights, voting rights, religious pluralism, school integration, and the needs of the poor and oppressed.

 Park Sponsor

-The First Congregational Church, United Church of Christ of Columbus, Ohio serves as a sponsor of the park, reflecting its commitment to social justice as a principle of its faith.
-As part of its commitment to support the community and serve others, the church has dedicated 18,000 square feet of its property for use by the Washington Gladden Social Justice Park, and has provided leadership and financial support for the park’s development.
+The First Congregational Church, United Church of Christ, Columbus, Ohio, is the sponsor of the park.
+The park reflects the church’s commitment to social justice, a principle of its faith.
+The Church has dedicated 18,000 square feet of its property for the Washington Gladden Social Justice Park and has provided leadership and support for the park’s development.